An alternative approach to train neural networks using monotone variational inequality: Guarantee of monotone VI for last-layer training

-Moreover, we remark that the same order of convergence holds when $F$ in \eqref{eq:operatr} is estimated by the empirical average of \textit{mini-batches} of training data.
-In particular, the proof of Theorem \ref{thm:generalization_err} only requires access to an unbiased estimator of $F$, so that the batch size can range from one to $N$, where $N$ is the size of the training data.
+where $C_t=4M^2K^2\lambda_{\max}(\mathbb E_X [{X_{L}^*}^\intercal {X_{L}^*}])\cdot\kappa^{-2}$, and the expectation is with respect to the randomness of training samples and test sample, respectively. \end{theorem} Note that $p=2$ yields the sum-of-squared error bound on prediction, and $p=\infty$ yields an entry-wise bound.
+Additionally, the proof of Theorem \ref{thm:generalization_err} only requires access to an unbiased estimator of $F$, so that the batch size can range from one to $N$, where $N$ is the size of the training data.